poprygun/testz/README.md

 Demonstrates the use of docker file plugin to [containerize](app/README.md) the application

+### Static Code Analysis

+`app` module is used to generate reports.

-Run mvn site:site to generate code analysis reports.
+From `app/` directory, run `mvn site:site` to generate code analysis reports.
+Reports will be available from `target/site/index.html`